Electric Insights

 1. Select Predictors

 Check relevant variables.
 Hover info icons for definitions.
 The six predictor variables in the published Approval model are pre-selected as a default.
+Only relevant for Run Analysis — Auto-Build tests all predictors automatically and overrides your selection.
+Maximum 20 variables for Run Analysis.

 2. Add Synthetic Variable (Optional)